-Mortgage.
 When you are trying to find the best solution in order to purchase a Dutch Real Estate, you might consider asking for a mortgage.
 In order to request one up to five times your salary you must consider that the maximum mortgage obtainable is 106 percent of purchase price, you must have a permanent residence permit (certain exemptions are granted to some nationalities or individuals performing in a certain field of the economy), you are in full-time employment (or if you are self-employed a prove that there are certified accounts for the last three years and forecasts for the following year are available).
 Mortgages are usually arranged for a term of either twenty or thirty years, depending on the agreed conditions.

 Leasehold or ‘erfpacht’.
 A characteristic of the Dutch real estate market is that certain properties (the number of it increases every year) are sold but not the ground on which are build.
 For this, an annual rent is paid to the owner, which in certain cases can be the Dutch Government.

-General tips for buying real estate in the Netherlands.
-In the beginning of the process of real estate purchase in the Netherlands it is advisable to contact a specialized agency instead of contacting directly the owners.
+At the beginning of the process of real estate purchase in the Netherlands it is advisable to contact a specialized agency instead of contacting directly the owners.
 This way, you can have a trustworthy individual who’s familiar with the Dutch Specific and can ensure that you have maximum advantages from the action.

 Of course it is advisable to make a research of the Dutch market and see exactly how it is different from the one from home.
 A detailed verification of the Dutch realities can save you from paying too much for a property or, more seriously, breaking the specific rules of Dutch real estate acquisition.

-for exemple, and its main purpose is to ensure that the Dutch regulations are not preventing you from staying in a real estate just bought.
+If it is not possible to be in person in Netherlands and to watch closely the process, it is advisable to hire a professional attorney specialized in such activities in order to best represent your interests.
+This is a common procedure in most European countries, like Switzerland for exemple, and its main purpose is to ensure that the Dutch regulations are not preventing you from staying in a real estate just bought.

 A series of privileges are granted if you decide to move to the Netherlands.
 For instance, there are no interest payments on mortgages if you are a resident taxpayer or if the property is used as the primary residence.
 Also the following costs are deductible: the costs to conclude the contract, the commission for the bank and the valuation report (which is asked by the bank) and the notary costs related to the mortgage.
 There is no capital gains tax so any increase in the value of your house is not taxable.